lmiller1990/design-pattenrns-for-vuejs/src/pdf/RENDER-FUNCTIONS.md

 Completed TabContainer component.
 \end{center}

-It's possible to return an array of `VNodes` from `render`, which is what we do here.
+It's possible to return an array of `VNode`s from `render`, which is what we do here.
 We kept everything nice and readable by creating separate variables for each of the different elements we are rendering - in this case, `tabs` and `tabContent`.

 It works!